Ebola Vaccines

 The Lancet Infectious Disease published results from an observational cohort study on November 30, 2023, that concluded almost 25% of survivors were seronegative on discharge from the Ebola treatment center, and antibody concentrations decreased rapidly over time.
 These results indicate that monoclonal antibodies might negatively affect the production of anti-Ebola virus antibodies in survivors of Ebola virus disease, which could increase the risk of reinfection or reactivation.

 RHB-107 was recently accepted for inclusion in the ACESO PROTECT adaptive platform trial for early COVID-19 outpatient treatment.
 The 300-patient PROTECT Phase 2 RHB-107 arm has received FDA clearance to start.
 The study is being conducted in the U.S., Thailand, Ivory Coast, South Africa, and Uganda and is estimated to be completed by the end of 2024.
-RHB-107 successfully met its U.S. Phase 2 study primary endpoint of safety and tolerability and delivered promising efficacy results, including a marked reduction in hospitalization due to COVID-19.
+RHB-107 successfully met its U.S. Phase 2 study primary endpoint of safety and tolerability and delivered promising efficacy results.